ahotchkin/ahotchkin.github.io/_posts/2019-09-05-shoulda_used_shoulda_matchers.markdown

 end
 ```

 …And that's it!
-There’s no need to create any instances to test with, Should Matchers takes care of that for you.
+There’s no need to create any instances to test with, Shoulda Matchers takes care of that for you.
 And it provides a beautiful framework for you to write in plain English what the model SHOULD do.
 Dang!
 Not only is it a fraction of the code, but you can be much more confident in the code you are writing.
 And if you do happen to have a typo somewhere, at least it will be easier to find.
 Dare I say, the developers behind Shoulda Matchers have changed all of our lives by making the right choice and the easy choice one and the same.
 Albus Dumbledore would be proud.

 <img src="http://giphygifs.s3.amazonaws.com/media/AOrThUuuOoDCg/giphy.gif" width="480px" height="285.474px">